tianyic/only_train_once_personal_footprint/README.md

 ## Visualization

-The [`visual_examples`](./visual_examples) provides the visualization of pruning dependency graphs and erasing dependency graphs provides a frequently used tool for employing OTO onto new unseen DNNs if meets errors.
+The [`visual_examples`](./visual_examples) provides the visualization of pruning dependency graphs and erasing dependency graphs.
+Visualization serves as a frequently used tool for employing OTO onto new unseen DNNs if meets errors.

 ## To do list